 Kate holds a Professional Diploma in Performance from Millennium Dance 2000, BA Hons Dance (Science) from Middlesex University, MSc Dance Science from the University of Wolverhampton, PGCHE from Middlesex University, and is a Fellow of the Higher Education Academy.

-Kate is a qualified Pilates matwork teacher after taking a year long intensive and in depth teacher training programme at The Place (through the Pilates Foundation UK) under the supervision of master teachers Hana Jones, Susanne Lahusen and Sonia Noonan in 2006.
-Kate is also a qualified Exercise to Music instructor (YMCA) and is currently training to become a Strength and Conditioning coach.
-She has been a Lecturer in Dance at Middlesex University since 2006, where her teaching has included technique (Humphrey-based techniqie), performance, Pilates, fitness for dance, dance science, and pedagogy, and her research interests are in enhancing dancers health, fitness and performance.
+Kate is also a qualified Pilates matwork teacher (Pilates Foundation UK, The Place ), a level 4 Strength and Conditioning coach, and an Exercise to Music instructor (YMCA).
+She has been a Lecturer in Dance at Middlesex University since 2006, where her teaching has included Humphrey-based technique, performance, Pilates, fitness for dance, dance science, and teaching dance technique, and her research interests are in enhancing dancers health, fitness and performance.

 Trish Liggett, CIDESCO, LSSM (Hons.), OLY